We all know that time of year. As the weather begins to cool, cases of the flu begin to rise. This is referred to as “flu season.”

 The second factor has to do with how flu vaccines are produced.
 Many flu vaccines are produced in eggs.
 H3N2 viruses tend to adapt to growth in eggs more readily than other types of flu viruses.
 These egg-adapted changes can reduce the effectiveness of the vaccine strain.

 The egg adaptation problem will continue as long as flu vaccines are produced in eggs.
 While the H3N2 vaccine strain that was recommended for the 2018/19 flu season is different from the previous season’s H3N2 strain, it still contains the same egg-adapted mutation.

 Scientists are currently working hard to further develop effective egg-free methods of vaccine production to try to avoid these changes.
-In the meantime, according to the CDC, getting the seasonal vaccine is still the to prevent becoming ill with flu.
+In the meantime, according to the CDC, getting the seasonal vaccine is still the

 Treatment of an uncomplicated case of seasonal flu, such as H3N2, involves managing symptoms while you recover.
 Ways to do this include:

 - taking over-the-counter medication to relieve symptoms such as fever, headache, and aches and pains

 In some cases, doctors may prescribe an antiviral medication, such as oseltamivir (Tamiflu).
 When started within 48 hours after developing flu symptoms, antiviral medication can help to shorten the duration of illness and prevent complications from developing.

 Certain individuals should see their doctor if they suspect they have flu: